 The early years, 1900 – 1930:

-The current iteration of our ‘National Band Council of Australia‘ (N.B.C.A.) dates back to around the early 1950s and their competition result archive reflects this (National Band Council of Australia, 2019).
-However, efforts to form a National Council through various conferences predate this by another 40 years.
+The current iteration of our ‘National Band Council of Australia” (N.B.C.A.) dates back to 1930s and their competition result archive and history reflects this (National Band Council of Australia, 2019a, 2019b).
+However, efforts to form a National Council predate this by another ten years.

 The first State band association to form in Australia was the Band Association of New South Wales (B.A.N.S.W.) in 1895 and they staged their first interstate band competition in Sydney, 1896 (Greaves, 1996).
 This was followed by the Victorian Bands’ Association (V.B.A.) in 1901 with other State association forming soon after (Greaves, 1996).
 With each State association now assuming responsibility for running competitions, there were a number of rule differences for bands to negotiate, especially if they competed in interstate events.

 The band associations affiliated with each other and recognized each other’s rules and processes.
 It was not uncommon for letters and other correspondence from State associations to be presented at various meetings.
 With this in mind, through an article in Adelaide’s Register newspaper in 1913, we see that the South Australian Band Association (S.A.B.A.) received a letter from B.A.N.S.W. “suggesting a conference of the Australian associations in order to discuss and possibly bring the rules of the different associations into something approaching uniformity.” (“BAND ASSOCIATION.,” 1913).
 This was probably one of the first approaches from one association to another with a proposal to at least discuss differences in rules.
 There is no indication at this stage as to whether this conference took place, or if it did, what the outcome was.